-From April 2008 all Local Safeguarding Children Partnership Boards have had a statutory duty to hold a review whenever a child dies.
-The procedures to be followed are set out in Working Together 2015 to Safeguard Children.
+From April 2008 all Local Safeguarding Children Partnerships have had a statutory duty to hold a review whenever a child dies.
+The procedures to be followed are set out in Working Together to Safeguard Children 2018

-There are two interrelated processes for reviewing child deaths (either of which can trigger a serious case review):
+There are two interrelated processes for reviewing child deaths (either of which can trigger a Practice Learning Review, previously Serious Case Review):

-- Rapid response by a group of key professionals who come together for the purpose of enquiring into and evaluating each unexpected death of a child; and
+- SUDiC Strategy Meeting (sometimes referred to as a Joint Agency Response) by a group of key professionals who come together for the purpose of enquiring into and evaluating each unexpected death of a child; and

-- An overview of all child deaths (under 18 years) in the local safeguarding children partnership (LSCP) area(s), undertaken by a panel.
+- An overview of all child deaths in the local safeguarding children partnership (LSCP) area(s), undertaken by a panel.

-Child death overview panels (CDOPs) are responsible for reviewing information on all child deaths, and are accountable to the LSCP Chair.
+Child Death Overview Panels (CDOPs) are responsible for reviewing information on all child deaths.

-All initial notifications are forwarded to the CDOP Team via the Sentinel secure web-based system.
-Agency representatives have been trained in how to access and input into the agency report form (Form B) on the system.
+All initial notifications are sent to the CDOP Team via a secure web-based system.
+Agency representatives have been trained to access and input into the agency report form on the system.
 Ongoing training is available when necessary.

-Merseyside CDOP is chaired by an Independent Chair.
+Merseyside & Isle of Man CDOP is chaired by an Independent Chair.

 The core membership consists of representatives from Community, Public and Mental Health Services, Children's and Maternity Hospitals, Education, Police, Social Care, Legal Services, LSCP Business Managers and Lay members.
 A dedicated panel to consider neonatal deaths is held quarterly with participation from Consultant Neonatologists and a Consultant Obstetrician.